uptane/deployment-considerations/faq.md

 * Signed by A, B, and C, but B's signature doesn't actually match the signed content

 The first case can happen when you include X in a newer version of Root metadata (for example the next iteration), so this has to be handled correctly or it will complicate the process of adding and rotating keys.
 The second case could happen when you are changing or adding signing algorithms.
-This case can occur if B is using a new signing scheme that the client currently does not understand, but will know how to parse it after the update.
+This case can occur if B is using a new signing scheme that the client currently does not understand, but will know how to parse after the update.

 Both the Uptane Standard and the Reference Implementation consider both of these cases valid, and the implementation also includes unit tests to verify this behavior.